-As someone who has lived in France for four years now, I’ve become quite used to French wines and one of my favorites is the Loire Valley Crémant (grab on Amazon here).
-Bubbly, with a cork that pops, available in white and rosé and still French of course, Crémant is much more wallet friendly and tastes just as good as Champagne.
+As someone who has lived in France for four years now, I’ve become quite used to French wines and one of my favorites is the Loire Valley Crémant.
+Bubbly, with a cork that pops just like Champagne, available in white and rosé and still French of course, Crémant is much more wallet friendly and tastes just as good as Champagne.
 It’s my favorite Champagne alternative and will soon become yours, too.

 When I was still living in the USA, one year I wanted to go all out for my birthday, which happens to be New Year’s Eve.
 I picked out a gorgeous bottle of rosé Champagne that cost too much and enjoyed it like a queen with my family.

 No one will debate that Champagne is great, but once you swallow it, it’s gone forever — not to mention it can be a major strain on your budget.
 So if you don’t have a ton of cash to spend on your holiday beverage, Crémant is worth a look.
 Even if you do have a ton of cash to spend, it’s still worth it because yes, it’s that good.

 What is Champagne anyway?

 As the most well-known sparkling wine in the world, Champagne is synonymous with luxury and everyone knows what it is.
 This special treat hails from the Champagne region of France and if it’s not from the Champagne region, it can’t have the Champagne label in the EU.